-This quick guide will equip you with everything you need to get the most out of MyArchitectAI.
+This quick guide will equip you with everything you need to know to get the most out of MyArchitectAI.

-You can upload any interior or exterior design CAD model, sketch, or even a render you'd like to improve.
-Floorplans are not supported yet.
+You can upload an interior or exterior CAD design export, sketch, or even a render you'd like to improve.

 To ensure the best results, you should remove any objects or shapes that you don’t want to see in your rendering.
 This is because our AI engine detects lines and shapes so e.g. dimension lines could be interpreted as lamp posts.